The article was updated on February 16, 2023.

 As more businesses turn to eCommerce mobile app development, companies start questioning what software features can help them beat the competition.
 To become a powerful asset for your enterprise, an mCommerce app should provide certain standard functionality, employ top-level security, and offer reliable payment methods, at the least, and the list changes as new trends emerge.

-It’s not easy to survive on the market in 2021, so, in this article, we’ll talk about the key retail mobile app features that your application should have to help you increase the retention and conversion rates, boost sales, and deliver the best experience to clients.
+It’s not easy to survive on the market, so, in this article, we’ll talk about the key retail mobile app features that your application should have to help you increase the retention and conversion rates, boost sales, and deliver the best experience to clients.

 Before we begin listing features, it is worth mentioning here that you will add them gradually throughout the development of your app and updates and there are ways to save some initial costs.